-parent_page If the menu being rendered is showing 'children' of a specific page, this will be the Page instance who's children pages are being displayed.
+- parent_page If the menu being rendered is showing 'children' of a specific page, this will be the Page instance who's children pages are being displayed.
 The value might also be None if no parent page is involved.
-For example, if rendering the top level items of a main or flat menu.

-menu_tag The name of the tag that was called to render the current part of the menu.
+For example, if rendering the top level items of a main or flat menu. - menu_tag The name of the tag that was called to render the current part of the menu.
 If rendering the first level of a menu, this will have the same value as original_menu_tag.
-If not, it will have the value 'sub_menu' (unless you're using custom tags that pass a different 'tag_name' value to the menu class's 'render_from_tag' method)

-- original_menu_tag The name of the tag that was called to initiate rendering of the menu that is currently being rendered.
+If not, it will have the value 'sub_menu' (unless you're using custom tags that pass a different 'tag_name' value to the menu classe's 'render_from_tag' method) - original_menu_tag The name of the tag that was called to initiate rendering of the menu that is currently being rendered.
 For example, if you're using the main_menu tag to render a multi-level main menu, even though sub_menu may be called to render subsequent additional levels, 'original_menu_tag' should retain the value 'main_menu'.
 Should be one of: 'main_menu', 'flat_menu', 'section_menu' or 'children_menu'.
 Comparable to the menu_type values supplied to other hooks. - menu_instance The menu instance that is supplying the data required to generate the current menu.
 This could be an instance of a model class, like MainMenu or FlatMenu, or a standard python class like ChildrenMenu or SectionMenu. - original_menu_instance The menu instance that is supplying the data required to generate the current menu.
 This could be an instance of a model class, like MainMenu or FlatMenu, or a standard python class like ChildrenMenu or SectionMenu. - current_level An integer value indicating the 'level' or 'depth' that is currently being rendered in the process of rendering a multi-level menu.
-This will start at I for the first/top-level items of a menu, and increment by I for each additional level. - max_levels An integer value indicating the maximum number of levels that should be rendered for the current menu.
-This will either have been specified by the developer using the max_levels argument of a menu tag, or might have been set in the CMS for a specific MainMenu or FlatMenu instance. - current_site A Wagtail Site instance, indicating the site that the current request is for (usually also available as request.site) - current_page A Wagtail Page instance, indicating what wagtailmenus believes to be the page that is currently being viewed / requested by a user.
-This might be None if you're using additional views in your project to provide functionality at URLs that don't map to a Page in Wagtail. - current_page_ancestor_ids A list of ids of Page instances that are an 'ancestor' of current_page. - current_section_root_page If current_page has a value, this will be the top-most ancestor of that page, from just below the site's root page.
+This will start at 1 for the first/top-level items of a menu, and increment by 1 for each additional level. - max_levels An integer value indicating the maximum number of levels that should be rendered for the current menu.
+This will either have been specified by the developer using the max_levels argument of a menu tag, or might have been set in the CMS for a specific MainMenu or FlatMenu instance. - current_page A Wagtail Page instance, indicating what wagtailmenus beleives to be the page that is currently being viewed / requested by a user.
+This might be None if you're using additional views in your project to provide functionality at URLs that don't map to a Page in Wagtail.

+current_page_ancestor_ids A list of ids of Page instances that are an 'ancestor' of current_page.

+current_section_root_page If current_page has a value, this will be the top-most ancestor of that page, from just below the site's root page.
 For example, if your page tree looked like the following: